AguaClara/Textbook/Textbook_Creation_Help/example_aguaclara_rst.rst

 #.
 This is a numbered list.
 #.
 It has two items too.

-.. note:: if two lists are separated by a blanck line only, then the two lists are not differentiated as you can see above.
+.. note:: if two lists are separated by a blank line only, then the two lists are not differentiated as you can see above.

-.. _figures:
+.. _heading_figures:

 Figures
 -------
-Every figure should have a label, alternative text, and a caption.
-The label is used to reference a figure and is written before the figure directive.
-Below, the two figures are labelled ``fluffy_cat`` and ``mountain_figure``.
+Every figure should have a tag, alternative text, and a caption.
+Figure tags must begin with ``figure``.
+Below, the two figures are labelled ``figure_fluffy_cat`` and ``figure_mountain``.
 The alternative text is a very short desciption of the figure.
 A caption is written below all of the figure specifications, with a blank line to separate the specs from the caption.

 Use the following syntax for including figures from online sources::

-  .. _fluffy_cat:
+  .. _figure_fluffy_cat:
   .. figure:: https://www.catster.com/wp-content/uploads/2017/08/A-fluffy-cat-looking-funny-surprised-or-concerned.jpg
       :width: 200px
       :align: center